petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 Here, you can exclude some data and content types during publishing or export to speed up the process.

 !!! warning
-   When selecting *All* or *Date Range*, the following warning notification will appear: "*Publishing all content or using a wide date range will take some time.
-Click "Refresh Counts" to track progress.*" It is recommended to publish a small incremental changes to avoid large publishing processes that can take a long time to execute.
+    Selecting *All* or *Date Range* can make the publishing process take a long time, especially if you have many versions.
+Instead, publish small incremental changes to avoid large publishing processes that can take a long time to execute.

 ### Version History